-Avoid cake recipes that call for oil; butter-only works best, as oil can cause cake pops to ooze and turn the sticks yellow.
+Avoid cake recipes that call for oil, as it can cause cake pops to ooze and turn the sticks yellow.
 If you're using a box of cake mix, grab one that calls for three eggs, substitute the oil and water with 1 cup of milk and 1 stick (½ cup) of butter, melted.

 1. Crumble the Cake

-Crumble your cake in a bowl, either with your hands or with a stand-up mixer (use the paddle attachment and a low speed setting).
-Don’t flatten or “mash” the cake with a spoon or fork.
+Crumble your cake in a bowl, either with your hands or a stand-up mixer.
+(Use the paddle attachment and a low speed setting.)
 Set aside about a cup of cake crumbs if you’re not used to this process; they'll come in handy later for troubleshooting if necessary.

 2. Make the Dough

-Start by adding about 2 or 3 tablespoons of binder to your cake crumbs.
-Mix with your hands, or use a stand mixer at a low speed for about 3 to 5 minutes.
+Mix the binder and cake crumbs with your hands, or use a stand mixer on low for about 3 to 5 minutes.
 It's tricky to specify an actual measurement of binder since every cake differs, as does each type of binder.
-It’s all in the feel.
 Continue to add binder one tablespoon at a time until the dough has the consistency of Play-Doh.
 It shouldn’t be tacky, and it shouldn’t crumble if you form a ball or give it a squeeze between your fingers.

 If the dough is too dry, add a little more binder.
-If it’s too wet or tacky, remember that cup of crumbs we put aside earlier?
-It’s time to use it.
-Add the crumbs in and incorporate them into the dough.
-If it’s still on the dry side, add just a tiny bit more binder to get you to the right texture.
+If it’s too wet or tacky, add the crumbs you set aside and incorporate into the dough.

 Cover the dough in plastic wrap while doing the next step.